deanthecoder/ZXSpeculator/README.md

 ESCape will reset the machine.

 ### Joystick
-The emulator can minic either a Kempston or Cursor joystick.
+The emulator can mimic either a Kempston or Cursor joystick.

 In both cases the keyboard arrow keys are used for direction control, and the backslash or backtick keys will 'fire'.